How to Prepare Your Student for School Picture Day

 Let Them Know To Be Themselves

-Tell Them That You’ve Heard The Photographer Is Pretty Silly
+Tell Them That You’ve Heard the Photographer Is Pretty Silly

 You Can Let Them Know That I’m a Mom